parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 What?
 =====

-This is a mod to greatly improve the performance of the 2012 Nexus 7, on ANY rooted ROM.
+This is a mod to greatly improve the performance of the 2012 Nexus 7, on ANY rooted ROM. (except for 4.1.x, due to SuperSU incompatibility)

 XDA thread: http://forum.xda-developers.com/nexus-7/orig-development/parrotmod-speed-2012-nexus-7-emmc-fix-t3300416